dmarkdenzel/LBYCPD2/README.md

 <h2 id="intro">Introduction</h2>

-<center>This android application is an ecommerce online shopping application that aims to provide a service that allows people to purchase their necessities across various different stores and order their goods to their specified location with the least amount of physical contact . </center>
+This android application is an ecommerce online shopping application that aims to provide a service that allows people to purchase their necessities across various different stores and order their goods to their specified location with the least amount of physical contact .

 **Project Structure**